agilepro/epiconsciousness/docs/Consciousness/self-determined.md

 But in the subsequent years I came to abhor the term free will for a couple of reasons.
 First of course is that most of the formal academic discussion of free will clearly means libertarian free will — that I already knew.
 But beyond this, I found that theists who believe in a soul — and that is a large segment of the population in America — believe that the soul is completely free of the universe.
 I also found that anyone else who has not thought about it associated free will with the libertarian meaning without thinking through the consequences.
 That is: if one could go back to a certain point in time, you could have made a different choice.
 In the end, I felt that mostly I was getting the criticism that compatibilists get: you have simply redefined the term to confuse people.

 After some discussion, I settled on using the term “self will” because “will” by itself was too hard to use as a part of speech, but mainly because it accurately reflects the idea that it is you who determine your will.
 Freedom is about nothing determining the will.
 But that is incoherent.
 Instead, it is **you** that determines the will, which is not only what I think really happens, but it also is what we desire to be the case.
 The noodle has been thrown to the wall and we will see if it sticks.

+See a longer discussion of the problems in [Free Will](./free-will.md)